 A Simple Example:

 Because reading and writing JSON-LD is straightforward, using it can save a lot of time.
-It makes markup reviews effortless because it’s easy to troubleshoot (especially for those less experienced with visual editors), and you don’t have to make changes to your CSS file.
+It makes markup reviews more streamlined because it’s easy to troubleshoot (especially for those less experienced with visual editors), and you don’t have to make changes to your CSS file.

 If you have a large site with hundreds of products or services listed, it is implausible to quickly perform a detailed optimization of every page.
-But you can still take quick action by optimizing key tags, including title, meta description, H1 heading, other heading and alt tags.
-Make sure every tag throughout your full site is unique and representative of the content on that particular page, and if you have keyword research that fits a page, consider it when defining your tags.
+But you can still take quick action by optimizing key tags, including title, meta description, H1 and other headings and alt (or image) tags.
+Make sure every primary tag throughout your website is unique and representative of the content on that particular page.
+And, if you have keyword research that fits a page, consider it when defining your tags.
+Regardless of size, all websites should have optimized tags in order to help Google and other search engine crawlers better understand the website content.

 If your site is large, focus on the primary tags across the site first.

-Duplicate content can be perceived by Google as malicious.
-More importantly, it can confuse a search algorithm, making it difficult to determine which page should rank higher than another.
+Duplicate can confuse a search algorithm, making it difficult to determine which page should rank higher than another.
 Although fixing duplicate content issues can be a massive undertaking, requiring the resources of copywriters, SEO professionals and web developers, it is worth the effort.

 When first getting started, evaluate the programming structure of your site to determine if it is the root cause of the duplicate content.
-Many e-commerce sites, for example, use visitor trail-based breadcrumbs, multiple-categorized products and product filtering options that generate multiple URLs with the exact same content.
+Many ecommerce sites, for example, use visitor trail-based breadcrumbs, multiple-categorized products and product filtering options that generate multiple URLs with the exact same content.
+When duplicate content is intentional for UX and navigation efficiency, you can indicate to Google which URL is preferred.
+This process is called canonicalization.

-Because they typically don’t always understand the complexities of SEO, you shouldn’t exclusively rely on your developers to correct duplicate content issues.
-Work with developers to ensure they understand both the objective and the optimal solution for SEO purposes.
+Because developers typically don’t always understand the complexities of SEO, you shouldn’t exclusively rely on your developers to correct duplicate content issues.
+Partner with developers to ensure they understand both the objectives and the optimal solutions for SEO purposes.

 Fixing duplicate content may be time consuming, but it’s well worth the effort.

-Your first goal is to ensure there is no uncomfortable wait for your pages to load.
-As your site gets faster and faster, you will experience diminishing returns on your speed enhancement efforts.
-So plan to get each page to load within a few seconds, and then move on to something else.
+Your first goal is to help ensure there is no uncomfortable wait for your pages to load.
+As your site gets faster and faster, you will likely experience diminishing returns on your speed enhancement efforts.
+Plan to get each page to load within two seconds or less, and then move on to something else.
+Use Google’s PageSpeed Insights to test your website speed.
+The tool will provide suggestions if your speed is not where it should be.
+Common action items include file compression, reducing redirects, minifying CSS, optimizing images and enabling browser caching.

 Optimize your site for faster load until you experience diminishing returns on your efforts.